 Embedded in the introduction to its many characters (all of whom could potentially serve as heroes and heroines in volumes to come), the prologue sets up the series’ premise.
 Each potential h/h stems from one Lydia Fletcher, the dowager duchess of not one, not two, but three dukes and all her ducal offspring.
 When the novel opens, duke#3 has expired and the lone son/child of her first RIP duke, Fletcher Pryde, 5th Duke of Greycourt, 34, with a rake-hell reputation, unjustly so, has been called from his home in London’s Mayfair to his stepfather’s funeral in Armitage Hall, Lincolnshire.
 Except for one dash to London, the action takes place on this estate.
-From the get-go, we know that “Grey”, as he’s called, has been estranged from his family, not totally, and not with great enmity, but there is distance and hurt feelings.
+From the get-go, we know that “Grey”, as he’s called, has been estranged from his family, not totally, and not with great enmity, but there are hurt feelings and distance.

 When Grey arrives, many of his half-siblings are already there, or pending arrival, and everything is in the chaos of funeral preparations.
 At the centre of the organizing is one Beatrice Wolfe, related to duke#3, but not to Lydia, or by extension any of her offspring.
 Which is good.
 Because Beatrice is Grey’s love interest.
-Jeffries portrays a quipping, boisterous family wonderfully.
-Though there is some strain with Grey, there is also no doubt that everyone has nothing but love and liking and a good, healthy dose of teasing and bantering, even in the midst of genuine grief.
+Jeffries wonderfully portrays a quipping, boisterous family.
+Though there is strain with Grey, there is no doubt everyone has nothing but love and liking and a good, healthy dose of teasing and bantering, even in the midst of genuine grief.
 Grey and Beatrice are thrown together, especially when the weepy Lydia decides to continue working on Beatrice and her daughter’s, Gwyn’s, débuts.
 As a result, Grey is recruited to help with their dance lessons and one marvelous sexy dance-instruction scene ensues.
 There’s some mild antagonism between Beatrice and Grey, but overall, it’s obvious they’re compatible and suited.

 Complications arise when the 3rd duke’s heir, Sheridan, takes Grey into his confidence that he suspects his father was murdered and suspicion falls on Beatrice’s brooding, PTSD-suffering brother, Joshua.
 This is where the novel fell apart.
 Grey, who is supposed to be smart and sophisticated, appears an utter ninny when he skulks around suspecting Joshua and even Beatrice.
 How ridiculous he appears.
 Where the humorous ridiculousness of h/h banter totally works to make this a charming read, the whole “who murdered the duke thread?” is meh and unconvincing.
 I didn’t care for it.
-Jeffries needed more than Grey’s “I can’t open up to love, I’ll be hurt and vulnerable” and Lydia’s “I”m too poor for a duke to marry me” misgivings.
+Jeffries needed more than Grey’s “I can’t open up to love, I’ll be hurt and vulnerable” and Beatrice’s “I”m too poor for a duke to marry me” misgivings.
 So, there’s the who-killed-Maurice thread to fill up the pages.

 Sabrina Jeffries’s Project Duchess is published by Zebra Books.
 It was released on June 25 and may be found at your preferred vendor.
 I received an e-ARC from Zebra Books, via Netgalley.